GetLocalPlayer/Drunk-Mermaid/README.md

 # Drunk Mermaid

-Another music bot with a bunch of very basic commands.
+Another music bot for discord with a bunch of very basic commands.

 A primitive project to get in touch with javascript.